InAnimaTe/docker-dpl/README.md

 This container solely exists to run the fantastic CD deploy tool, [DPL](https://github.com/travis-ci/dpl).

-I've set the entrypoint so just specify the cli options you'd like to pass!
-Additionally, this is based on alpine via the official [ruby](https://hub.docker.com/_/ruby/) image!
+This is based on the official [ruby](https://hub.docker.com/_/ruby/) image!

 In *example*, for AWS CodeDeply: